HipyCas/theme-parser/SPEC.md

 ## License

 Both the code of the theme parser and the specification are distributed under the same license as `lsfp`, as it is part of the program.
 This license is the MIT license, which allows you to modify and use this parser and specification for both personal and commercial projects, either open source or closed source.
+See the full LICENSE file at [The-Noah/lsfp](https://github.com/The-Noah/lsfp/blob/master/LICENSE)